Shiv Ram Kashyap: Contributions in Botany

 of Liverworts.
-He published book 'Lahore District Flora jointly with A C Joshi in 1936.
+He published book Lahore District Flora jointly with A C Joshi in 1936.
 He travelled widely across the Himalayan region and being a friend of the family, was an unofficial mentor for Birbal Sahni.
 He was a Fellow of the Indian Academy of Sciences from 1934.
 A moss genus Kashyapia (family Calymperaceae) was named in his honour by Ram Saran Chopra but this is considered an illegitimate name and a possible synonym of Syrrhopodon.

 Family

 He had two sons (Amar Nath Kashyap & Kedarnath Kashyap) and three daughters (Uma, Usha & Pushpa).
-His son Late Col Amar Nath Kashyap, Asst Commandant of the Royal Bombay Engineers Group, died in Harness at the age of 35, as Deputy Chief Engineer HQ Southern Command.
+His son Late Col Amar Nath Kashyap, Asst Commandant of the Royal Bombay Engineers Group, died in harness at the age of 35, as Deputy Chief Engineer HQ Southern Command.
 His samadhi was erected by All Ranks of the Bombay Sappers and lies in Pune.
-His daughter - Uma Kashyap Kamini Kaushal became a famous actress.
+His daughter Uma Kashyap, more famously known as Kamini Kaushal, became a famous actress.

 Memorials

 He died suddenly at Lahore, on the 26th November, 1934, due to heart-failure.
 Even an hour before his death, he was attending to his work with his characteristic thoroughness.
 An entire block in Panjab University is named after him.
 His daughter Kamini Kaushal unveiled a plaque in memory of her father at the University in October 2013.
 She mentioned that her father's office in Government College Lahore is still intact and that it had been preserved.